-The City has a council-manager form of government.
-As the city’s chief administrator, the city manager is responsible for making city government run efficiently and economically.
+City Manager Troy Schulte is the city’s chief administrator.
+Under our council-manager form of government, the city manager is responsible for making city services run efficiently and economically.

-The City Manager’s Office provides staff support services to the City Council and its committee meetings, and coordinates the development and analysis of policy recommendations presented to the mayor and City Council.
+The City Manager’s Office provides staff support services to the City Council and its committees and coordinates the development and analysis of policy recommendations presented to the mayor and City Council.

 About the City Manager